baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 {: .fs-2 }

-We run `root> netplan apply` to make the new setup take effect. if we want mask to be 255.255.255.0, we put cidr to be 24.
+We run `root> netplan apply` to make the new setup in the 50-cloud-init.yaml file take effect. if we want mask to be 255.255.255.0, we put cidr to be 24.
 You can also set this using the GUI interface.
 {: .fs-2 }